microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 After a first scan the hind limbs were decalcified over 7 days in 10% EDTA (pH 7.5) at room temperature and then a second scan was performed.

 These samples were imaged with a SKYSCAN 1172, with an X-ray source acceleration voltage of 59 kV and an X-ray source current of 167 µA.
-The X-rays were filtered by 0.25 mm of aluminum prior to incidence onto the sample.
+The X-rays were filtered by 0.25 mm of aluminum.
 Projection images were recorded over a sample rotation of 180°, with one projection acquired at each 0.1° and 2 projections being averaged for noise reduction.
 Each projection image with a size of 4000 x 2672 pixels was exposed for 1740 ms.
 This resulted in an isometric voxel size of 3.19 µm.